 Children remain in their streamed phonics groups for their reading lesson.
 They follow the 'Read Write Inc' structure, reading books that are closely matched to their phonic knowledge.
 The storybooks consist of green words linked to the sounds they have been learning, red word (words that are not decodable) and challenge words to extend children's vocabulary.
 After children have practiced these words individually, they are prepared to see them in context in the story.
 Activities such as partner reading takes place to support fluency.
 Teacher questioning, linked to the Key Stage 1 content domains, with partner discussion, follows the reading to develop understanding of the texts.
+These sessions are called 'Ditty Reading' and take place three times a week.

 Children also take part in class shared reading lessons using high quality texts for further focus on the Key Stage 1 content domains to develop their vocabulary, retrieval, inference, prediction and summary skills.
+These sessions happen four times a week in Year 1.
+Year 2 have sessions of guided reading lessons that also focus on the VIPERS domains, mirroring the KS2 lessons.